 Among many awards and recognitions, Bucknell University honored him with the Outstanding Alumni Award in 2012, and the American Academy of Religion named him as its 2014 Religion and the Arts award recipient.
 He has received honorary doctorate degrees from Belhaven University, Biola University, Cairn University and Roanoke College.

-Mr. Shaw has also been Chief Financial Officer of Holly Corporation (NYSE: HOC) and HEP, was a consultant for McKinsey & Company, and also serves on the boards of the Institute on Religion & Public Life (publisher of First Things magazine) and The Covenant School Foundation.
-Mr. Shaw earned a BS in Mechanical Engineering at Texas A&M University and an MBA from The Tuck School at Dartmouth College.
+Mr. Shaw also serves on the boards of The Institute on Religion & Public Life (publisher of First Things magazine) and The Covenant School Foundation.